akua74/nhanes-diabetes-prediction/README.md

 📘 Summary
 This project demonstrates:
-*End-to-end reproducible data science using Docker *Automated compilation workflows using Make *Statistical modeling (logistic regression)
++End-to-end reproducible data science using Docker +Automated compilation workflows using Make +Statistical modeling (logistic regression)
-*Machine learning (random forest)
++Machine learning (random forest)
-*Exploratory data analysis with six figures
++Exploratory data analysis with six figures
-*A complete pipeline from raw NHANES data → merged dataset → modeling → PDF report All results, visualizations, and methods are documented in report/report.Rmd.
++A complete pipeline from raw NHANES data → merged dataset → modeling → PDF report All results, visualizations, and methods are documented in report/report.Rmd.
 The final report is automatically generated inside the Docker container.